AliceRivi14/Assignment3/README.md

 `.` to turn right going backwards

 The other commands described in the message can be used to change the speed of the robot.

+### MODE3 node ###

+This node represents the third mode that the user can choose.
+Through this code the user can guide the robot through the environment using the keyboard and is helped to avoid collisions with obstacles.

+Also in this case in order to be able to move the robot via the keyboard, it may be useful to exploit the keyboard teleop program.
+The code of the `teleop_twist_keyboard.cpp` node has been copied into the MODE3 node and adapted to the needs of the project.

+Publisher:
+* `cmd_vel (geometry_msgs/Twist)`: a stream of velocity commands meant for execution by a mobile base.

+Subscriber:
+* `scan (sensor_msgs/LaserScan)`: laser scans to create the map.

+This node has four functions:

+* `bool SwitchModeCallback(std_srvs::SetBool::Request& req,std_srvs::SetBool::Response& res)`:

+    activates the node when the `std_srvs/SetBool` service is called.

+* `int getch(void)`:

+    manages user-generated keyboard inputs by preventing them from blocking.

+* `float RobotDistance(int min, int max, float dist_obs[])` in which:

+     `min`: minimum index of the subsection of the array that we want to analyze.

+    `max`: maximum index of the subsection of the array that we want to analyze.

+    `dist_obs[]`: array wich contains 720 elements wich are the distance of the obstacles from the robot.

+    `dist_value`: minimun distance from an obstacle in the subsection of the array.

+    It is possible to use the ranges vector to see robot distance from the wall.

+* `void LaserCallback(const sensor_msgs::LaserScan::ConstPtr& scan)`:

+    is called when a message is posted on the /scan topic.

+    The robot can see with a field of 180° in front of him and this field (in radiants) is divided in 720 section.

+    With this function the velocity is published on the /cmd_vel topic and with the control algorithm it possible to determine the evolution of the robot based on the distance.

+When the node is activated, the same message as for the MODE2 node is printed on the screen indicating which commands are to be used to move the robot.

 ### UI node ###